Collaborative Pure Exploration in Kernel Bandit: Introduction

-Motivated by the above facts, we propose a novel \emph{Collaborative Pure Exploration in Kernel Bandit (CoPE-KB)} problem, which generalizes traditional single-task CoPE problems~\cite{distributed2013,tao2019collaborative,top_collaborative2020} to the multi-task setting.
-It also generalizes the classic MAB model to allow general (linear or nonlinear) reward structures via the powerful kernel representation.
-Specifically, each agent is given a set of arms, and the expected reward of each arm is generated by a task-dependent reward function with a low norm in a high-dimensional (possibly infinite-dimensional) Reproducing Kernel Hilbert Space (RKHS)~\cite{RKHS1990,learning_with_kernel2002}, by which we can represent real-world nonlinear reward dependency as some linear function in a high-dimensional space, and can go beyond linear rewards as commonly done in the literature, e.g., \cite{GP_UCB_Srinivas2010,kernelUCB_valko2013,IGP_UCB2017,multi_task_2017,high_dimensional_ICML2021}.
-Each agent sequentially chooses arms to sample and observes noisy outcomes.
-The agents can broadcast and receive messages to/from others in communication rounds, so that they can exploit the task similarity and collaborate to expedite learning processes.
-The task of each agent is to find the best arm that maximizes the expected reward among her arm set.
+Motivated by the above fact, we propose a novel Collaborative Pure Exploration in Kernel Bandit (CoPE-KB) model.
+Specifically, in CoPE-KB, each agent is given a set of arms, and the expected reward of each arm is generated by a task-dependent reward function in a high and possibly infinite dimensional Reproducing Kernel Hilbert Space (RKHS)~\citep{RKHS1990,learning_with_kernel2002}.
+Each agent sequentially chooses arms to sample and observes random outcomes in order to identify the best arm.
+Agents can broadcast and receive messages to and from others in communication rounds, so that they can collaborate and exploit the task similarity to expedite learning processes.

-Our CoPE-KB formulation can handle different tasks in parallel and characterize the dependency of rewards on options, which provides a more general and flexible model for real-world applications.
-For example, in distributed recommendation systems~\cite{distributed_recommendation_system}, different computing devices can face different tasks, and it is inefficient to learn the reward of each option individually.
-Instead, CoPE-KB enables us to directly learn the relationship between option features and user utilities, and exploit the similarity of such relationship among different tasks to accelerate learning.
-There are also many other applications, such as clinical trials~\cite{clinical_trial}, where we conduct multiple clinical trials in parallel and utilize the common useful information to accelerate drug development, and neural architecture search~\cite{neural_architecture_search}, where we simultaneously run different tests of neural architectures under different environmental setups to expedite search processes.\yihan{Added two more applications here.
-Removed the application section}